Consumer Services Guide (CSG)

 Office of Intergovernmental and Interagency Affairs (OIIA) encourages public understanding and support for improving American education.
 They engage key groups and constituencies including government, business, religious and community organizations, as well as families, students and the general public.

-• Office of Special Education and Rehabilitative Services (OSERS), (ED)
+• Office of Special Education and Rehabilitative Services (OSERS), Dept. of Education

 The Office of Special Education and Rehabilitative Services (OSERS) is committed to improving results and outcomes for people with disabilities of all ages.
 OSERS provides a wide array of supports to parents and individuals, school districts and states in three main areas: special education, vocational rehabilitation and research.
 By providing funding to programs that serve infants, toddlers, children and adults with disabilities, OSERS works to…